evennia/evennia/docs/latest/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Django-queries.md.txt

 - You want to find all `Characters` ...
 - ... who are in Rooms tagged as `moonlit` ...
-- ... _and_ who has the Attribute `lycantrophy` with a level higher than 2 ...
+- ... _and_ who has the Attribute `lycanthropy` with a level equal to 2 ...
 - ... because they should immediately transform to werewolves!

 In principle you could achieve this with the existing search functions combined with a lot of loops